Code-Institute-Submissions/ms1-travelsweden/README.md

 The site was published in GitPages using the folling steps:
 1. First, all code was written on the IDE Gitpod and was then pushed to GitHub using the 'git push' entry in the terminal, where it is now stored in [my repository](https://github.com/adamdelancey/ms1-travelsweden).
-2. To push the site live, under the Settings section of the repository I selected, I scrolled down to where it says 'GitHub Pages'
+2. To push the site live, under the Settings section of the repository I selected, I scrolled down to where it says 'GitHub Pages'.
 3. I then selected 'Master Branch' under Source and then the page automatically refreshed.
-4. This created the URL which can be viewed [here](https://adamdelancey.github.io/ms1-travelsweden/index.html)
+4. This created the URL which can be viewed [here](https://adamdelancey.github.io/ms1-travelsweden/index.html).

 To access the code, it can be run locally through a download or cloned.